karamusluk/Base-Framework/README.md

 There is no explicit installation process for this project.

-You can always chance models and migrate to the DB with your credentials with the help of Eloquent ORM.
+You can always change models and migrate to the DB with your credentials with the help of Eloquent ORM.

 You will need to install [Composer](http://getcomposer.org/) following the instructions on their site.